dhruv2003/Scrapper/README.md

 - Python 3.8 or higher
 - Chrome browser installed
-- Redis (automatically downloaded by the application)
+- Redis (automatically downloaded and configured by the application)
 - Access credentials for CPCB portals

 ## Installation